obieze375/Digital-Garden/_notes/Linux-Infrastructure-OS/CLI.md

-history | grep - Search for a specific command from the history
+history | grep <value> - Search for a specific command from the history